Education Services for Overseas Students (ESOS) - Your Rights & Responsibilities

 - Maintain satisfactory course progress and attendance in your programs.

-The University is required to monitor international students our progress to ensure that students finish within the duration of their confirmation of enrolment.
+Breach of your student visa conditions may result in the cancellation of your Confirmation of Enrolemnt (CoE) with the University.
+Additionally, the University is required to monitor international students our progress to ensure that students finish within the duration of their confirmation of enrolment.
 Before you make any decisions about your study you must consider your obligations under your student visa, as well as any academic considerations.

 Additional information on studying in Australia is available from the Department of Home Affairs